Tag Archives: AI

 There you have it—my secrets.
 I hope you find them helpful!
 Please feel free to leave a comment if you have any tricks to share, resources you recommend, or books and authors that have inspired you.

-#1 My favorite AI prompt for a successful cover letter
+#1 My favorite AI prompt for writing a job-winning cover letter

-I’ve been unemployed for almost a year now, following the layoffs at my previous company.
-I was shocked and angry because I loved my job, my colleagues, and the products I was helping to shape.
+I’ve been unemployed for almost a year following layoffs at my previous company.
+I missed working with a team, building products, and solving meaningful problems.

 Like many others, being unemployed took a toll on my mental health.
 Yes, I finished my novel and reached out to an editor, who encouraged me to write another one.
 Yes, I improved my German from barely pronouncing complex words to having in-depth conversations with my German therapist, even though he doesn’t always understand what I’m saying.
 Yes, I completed a few online courses on AI prompting, digital marketing, despite the decreasing confidence I started to feel in my professional field.
 I’ve also considered pursuing another master’s degree, although I already have six years of academic education under my belt.